Tom Clancy's Ghost Recon (2001 video game): Reception

-Tom Clancy's Ghost Recon received "mixed or average" for the PlayStation 2 and GameCube versions, while the PC and Xbox versions received "generally positive" reviews, according to review aggregator Metacritic.
+Tom Clancy's Ghost Recon received "mixed or average" for the PlayStation 2 and GameCube versions, while the PC and Xbox versions received "generally positive" reviews, according to review aggregator platform Metacritic.

 Ghost Recon was a commercial success.
 By the end of 2001, sales of its computer version had reached 430,000 units.
 The series' sales surpassed 760,000 copies by the end of March 2002.
 In the United States, the computer version of Ghost Recon sold 240,000 copies and earned $10.1 million by August 2006.
 Edge named it the country's 83rd best-selling computer game between January 2000 and August 2006.
 Combined sales of all Ghost Recon series computer games released between those dates had reached 620,000 in the United States by August 2006.
 The computer version of Ghost Recon also received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies in the United Kingdom.

 Sales of the game's Xbox and PlayStation 2 versions surpassed 2 million copies by the end of June 2003, and helped to drive Ubisoft's Q1 2003/2004 revenues to a record high for the company.
 By July 2006, the PlayStation 2 version of Ghost Recon had sold 1.1 million copies and earned $39 million in the United States alone.
 Next Generation ranked it as the 46th highest-selling game launched for the Xbox, PlayStation 2 or GameCube between January 2000 and July 2006 in that country.